Julius170/Making_Contract_Calls.demo/README.md

 ## Brief definition of Keywords
-Before you get started with this tutorial, here is a quick recap of the keywords you'll be working with during this tutorial
+Before you get started with this tutorial, here is a quick recap of the keywords you'll be working with during this tutorial.

 ## Celo Alfajores
 The celo Alfajores is a test network run by the Celo Team.
 It is a blockchain simulation that enables